snosscire/superninja.net/content/skills/jira.md

 +++
-title = "Jira project tracking" weight = 9
+title = "Jira project tracking" weight = 5
 [extra]
 icon = "jira.png"
 +++
-Many years of experience with Jira at Cention for tracking issues and projects.
+Many years of experience with Jira at Cention and ICA as a daily tool for planning upcoming work and projects and tracking bugs and stories.